 Buprenorphine is a critical medication in drug addiction treatment that should not be discontinued abruptly.
 Due to the coronavirus pandemic, doctors may conduct consultations and issue prescriptions via phone, Skype, FaceTime, and other non-HIPAA compliant resources.
 Also, providers of the medication may allow refills without in-person visits to stop the spread of COVID-19.

 More Access To Naloxone

 Naloxone can be vital in addiction treatment, particularly in the times of the COVID-19 pandemic.
-This is a drug used to mitigate the effects of an opioid overdose.
+It is a drug used to mitigate the effects of an opioid overdose.
 Naloxone can immediately reverse the respiratory depression caused by opioids and preserve a person’s life for as long as it’s necessary to get to a hospital or an addiction treatment facility.
-In the current situation, naloxone may be obtained without a prescription at an increased number of pharmacies.
+In the current situation, patients may obtain naloxone without a prescription at an increased number of pharmacies.
 Doctors also may issue electronic prescriptions for the drug.